PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 11:54:13
+Last updated: 2024-04-06 11:55:19
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: The Bro Code has been around for centuries.
+Nay... whatever's more than centuries. - Barney Stinson